 Makes you think – am I living my highest dreams and life purpose?
 What is my life really about – making money – or expanding love in self and others?

-It began when he was an executive with Microsoft about 10 years ago.
+It began when he was an executive with Microsoft some years ago.
 He went trekking for 10 days in Nepal, visited a school which was bare of books in the library.
 He promised to get books and one year later delivered 1000s of books bundled on the back of a yak.

 Seeing the kids leap on the brightly colored books with delight and wonder, ignited Wood’s passion to help more schools in Nepal where the illiteracy rate is 75% – and later expand his vision globally.

 Shocking to know that of the estimated 850 million people who are illiterate in the world – two-thirds are women.